What do a knife and your drumming skills have in common?

 - drummers headphones.

-Whatever helps you to simplify your efforts – go for it!
+Whatever helps you to simplify your efforts and life – go for it!

 Do it now: Think of at least 3 little helpers that improve your drumming skills before you continue reading.
 And then, use them from this day on.

 Record your drum practice sessions on a regular basis

 You might have stumbled upon a YouTube video on my blog before.
 It’s very likely from my channel sHe druMs.
 Thing is: When I started it back in 2019, I could never think of the impacts it would have on me.